 Customer Retention – Today’s clients expect consistent reliability and almost instant results.
 They are not as forgiving of failures and downtime.
-Should a business not meet their expectations or suffer prolonged interruptions in their work, clients will easily move onto another competitor.
+Should a business not meet its expectations or suffer prolonged interruptions in their work, clients will easily move on to another competitor.
 Having a backup and a data recovery plan ensures your company will not be irreparably damaged by an IT disaster.
-Reducing the risk or data loss and downtime helps you retain your clientele.
+Reducing the risk of data loss and downtime helps you retain your clientele.

 There is decidedly a need for data backup and recovery in modern business practice and environments because of the fact that most sensitive data and information is stored virtually on computers or on the internet.
 Without a successful backup plan, businesses run the risk of losing their data, which could be extremely costly or dangerous for organizations of any size.
 A successful data backup and recovery plan could work to prevent a disastrous data leak or loss.

 Aside from data backup and recovery, we offer a variety of business network services that work to modernize a business’s operations.
 We offer proven services such as managed networking, colocation hosting, and more.
 We offer these services at a number of our data centers located around the United States, thanks to our Tampa data center, Philadelphia data center, Minnesota data centers, Charlotte data center, and New Jersey data center, among many others.